npizzolato/ffxiv-cd-timeline/README.md

 This project is designed to allow you to customize a mitigation plan for encounters in Final Fantasy 14.

-This site is currently under active development and is not yet at an MVP stage.
-My initial goals are:

-1. Get this to a working state for a single fight.
-2. Clean up the presentation so it looks halfway decent.
-2. Figure out a deployment story and get it live.
-3. Add remaining fights for current content.
-4. Add additional features.
+The site is currently in an alpha state and deployed to https://ffxiv-cooldown-planner.azurewebsites.net/.

+## Additional Feature Ideas
+- Support for p9s, p12s1, and p12s2
+- Showing unmitigated damage, % mit, and damage given the applied mitigation
+- Letting you hide abilities you aren't interested in
+- Taking into account ability charges and other resources (aetherflow, oath gauge, etc.)

 ## Development Environment

-This website is built on asp.net Blazor.
+This website is built on asp.net Blazor Server.
 Follow [these instructions](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/install) for installing the .net framework.
-There is decent built-in integration with [VS Code](https://code.visualstudio.com/) for an editor.
+Main development is done through [Visual Studio 2022](https://visualstudio.microsoft.com/vs/), but there is decent built-in integration with [VS Code](https://code.visualstudio.com/) for an editor.

 ### Building the Site

+- In Visual Studio, right click the project and Build.
-1. Run `dotnet build` in the project's directory.
+- Alternately, run `dotnet build` in the project's directory.

 ### Running the Site Locally

+- In Visual Studio, click the "https" button near the time.
-1. Run `dotnet watch` in the project's directory.
+- Alternately, (and I haven't tested this since swapping to Blazor Server), run `dotnet watch` in the project's directory.
-2. As you make changes, many changes can be hot-reloaded and automatically display.
+	- As you make changes, many changes can be hot-reloaded and automatically display.
 You may occassionally make "rude edits" and need to rebuild the app.
 Pay attention to the console window as you save edits.

 ### Running Tests

 ![](https://i.kym-cdn.com/entries/icons/mobile/000/030/710/dd0.jpg)

-Surely I'll get around to writing tests at some point... lol
+### Deployment

+Deployment is done through Visual Studio publish profiles.

+1. Right click the project and select Publish.
+2. Follow the prompts to deploy using the `ffxiv-cooldown-planner Web Deploy.pubxml` file

+## Design/Implementation

 ### Job Ability Icons